caco3/kim5/README.md

 cd po;
 for desk_ini in ../src/*.desktop.in; do intltool-merge --desktop-style ./ "$desk_ini"  "${desk_ini%.in}"; chmod +x "${desk_ini%.in}" ; done
 cd ..;
-# Do not include files that need not be installed (we first need to create the archive so tar does not complain about file being changed as it is read)
+# Do not include files that do not need to be installed (first, we need to create the archive so that tar does not complain about file being changed as it is read)
 touch kim6_$VERSION.tar.gz
 tar -czf kim6_$VERSION.tar.gz --exclude=README.md  --exclude=KIM6.png --exclude=Changelog --exclude kim6_$VERSION.tar.gz --exclude kim6_*.tar.gz --exclude './src/*desktop.in' --exclude ./.* ./
-# generated desktop files are no longer needed
+# at this point, the generated desktop files are no longer needed
 rm src/kim_compressandresize.desktop src/kim_compressandresizevideo.desktop src/kim_convertandrotate.desktop src/kim_publication.desktop
 ```